Rohithk13/Big-Data-Assignment1/README.md

 ##                                                                  Big-Data-Assignment1
 ### 1. What is big data with example and types

-     The Combination of Unstructured, Semi-structured and Structured data collected by different Organizations is known as Big Data.
-Also, it refers to that it is impossible to process the large, fast or complex and difficult data in Traditional methods.
+          The Combination of Unstructured, Semi-structured and Structured data collected by different Organizations is known as Big Data[1].
+Also, it refers to that it is impossible to process the large, fast or complex and difficult data in Traditional methods.[3]

-      In  medical field Big Data is used to find the disease risk factors or by doctors to find patients illness is an example for Big Data
+          In  medical field Big Data is used to find the disease risk factors or by doctors to find patients illness is an example for Big Data[1]

 Types of Big Data are
        Structured Data :It is defined as the Data that resides in a fixed field with record.(i.e, Birthday).
        Semi- Structured Data: The data doesn’t need a structured query language, it is commonly called NoSQL data.(i.e, email).
-       Unstructutred Data : Data doesnt having any regular informationn and not following the set of rules.(i.e, webpages).
+       Unstructutred Data : Data doesnt having any regular informationn and not following the set of rules.(i.e, webpages).[2]

 ### 2. 6 ‘V’s of Big Data (define each)